AuraTekAI/contxt/README.md

 ```

-## Splash
+## Run docker version:

-Also for running splash on local for testing make sure that you have docker and docker compose installed on your system.
-Run the below command at the root level of the code base:
+Also for running docker version on local for testing make sure that you have docker and docker compose installed on your system.
+Run the below command inside `ConTXT/contxt` directory:

 `docker compose up -d --build`

+You will only need to run the above command if you are running the project for the first time.
+After that `docker compose up -d` for starting and `docker compose down` for stopping the containers.

+- You should be able to access the web interface at `localhost:8000/admin`.
+- To create a user for testing the web interface, run the below command and follow the prompts:
+    - `docker exec -it web python src/manage.py createsuperuser`
+- To run the different modules individually, these commands should be run:
+    - `docker exec -it web python src/manage.py pull_emails`
+    - `docker exec -it web python src/manage.py push_emails`